rbind/apreshill/content/home/about.md

 +++

-# Biography
+# About me

-Alison Presmanes Hill is a professor of pediatrics at the Stanford AI Lab.
-Her current research lays in the intersection of computational behavioral science and developmental disabilities, with a focus on quantitative...
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a professor of pediatrics at Oregon Health & Science University (OHSU) in Portland, Oregon.
+My work lays at the intersection of computational behavioral science and child development, with a focus on developing more sensitive tools to capture subtle yet meaningful clinical changes in children's language and social functioning.
+My current research aims to develop such tools in order to address a real shortcoming in the field of autism and neurodevelopmental disorders, which is the lack of good outcome measures to evaluate the impact of new treatments and interventions.
+In addition to my research, I teach graduate-level courses at OHSU on statistics, data science, and data visualization using R. I also have developed and led several R workshops, and love to train new "useRs".